-The CGH Group reduced operating expenses by over 30 per cent. since the original level in 2007 after the unbundling process.
+The CGH Group reduced operating expenses by over 30 per cent. since level at origin in 2007 after the unbundling process.
 For information on unbundling process see "Unbundling".
 This was possible due to systematic cost and process management, further supported by its significant size and positive scaling effects.

-The network losses were reduced significantly from approximately 1,300 GWh in 2010, down to 700-1,000 GWh in 2019 and 2020.
+The network losses were reduced significantly from approximately 1,300 GWh in 2010, down to 700-900 GWh in 2018 and 2019.